fbpx

 We love everything about sharks here at Camel Dive Club and continue to support the wellbeing of our sharks by respecting the environment that they live in and educating our divers.
 We want generations of Camel divers to enjoy the thrill of shark sightings as much as we do now and are doing everything we can to make that happen.

-Are you currently in Sharm El Sheikh?
+Are you in Sharm El Sheikh?